 2. Get the basics right

-Nothing welcomes a new person like having a watertight employment agreement issued before they start the job, and a solid onboarding and induction process that quickly brings them into the organisation.
+Nothing welcomes a new person like having a watertight employment contract issued before they start the job, and a solid onboarding and induction process that quickly brings them into the organisation.

-Getting the basics right may mean you never need to invest in a pinball machine to keep your people motivated, but if you do, it will be the icing on the cake.
+Getting the basics right may mean you never need to invest in a pinball machine to keep your people motivated, but it will be the icing on the cake if you do.